insight-decentralized-consensus-lab/post-quantum-monero/README.md

 ### Phase 3: Communicate and Educate

-Throughout this entire project, the community will receive updates during the weekly #monero-research-lab meetings.
+Throughout this entire project, the community will receive updates during the weekly #monero-research-lab meetings and monthly r/Monero posts.
 During phase 3 however, several specific documents (the key deliverables from this research) will be freely published:

 **Phase 3 deliverables:**